-I was sixteen years old the first time I moved abroad.
+I was sixteen years old the first time I moved abroad alone.
 I call it my first best decision.
 It was an exchange program that allowed me to move overseas and live with a host family, but I left everything and everyone I knew to do it.
 At 22 years old I moved abroad completely solo for the first time.
 Since then I’ve lived in several other countries, sometimes where I knew people, sometimes not.
 Moving abroad has allowed me to lead a life of adventure, it’s led me to the person I’m going to marry, and a continuing expat life abroad.
 Every decision to move overseas is still one of my best, because of all the amazing things that have happened because of them.

 You can go wherever you like

 Choosing where to move abroad alone is a pretty big decision and one that can take a lot of thought.
 If you’re planning on living abroad with a friend then you might have to compromise on where you want to go.
 Maybe you’ve always wanted to live in Edinburgh and she’s always wanted to live in London, or Bangkok versus Chiang Mai, or completely different countries!
 Well, when you’re moving to another country alone it’s your chance to go wherever in the world you want to (pesky visa restrictions aside of course).

 You can invent a new life for yourself

 When you move abroad solo you can be a completely different person to who you were at home.
 No one knows who you are or what you were like before.
 Whether you’re moving abroad alone at 30 or at 18, or even 50, it’s a chance to reinvent yourself or put into place new habits and stick to them.
 You can eat differently, exercise more, be a different kind of person socially, have different hobbies, wear different clothes, whatever you like.
 No one knows the old you and no one is there to question the changes or compare you to your old self.
 I think I’m very different to how I was through high school and in some ways university too, and many people I knew then might be surprised if they met me again now!